 This ‘business first’ mentality does have a place within a K-12 domain, however, it is mostly just for those users who are crucial to the business-end of the district.
 Team members in charge of payroll and human resources who may have personal information stored in files within Google Drive are ideal examples.
 There are also situations in which confidential content contained within other user’s Google Drives shouldn’t be shared externally.
 It is these example situations in which Google has developed their DLP rules in mind.

-With enabling Google’s Data Loss Prevention, there are some very major implications.
+With enabling Google’s data loss prevention, there are some very major implications.
 With DLP enabled on any level of the domain, it currently prevents use of Google Forms document attachment functionality, both inside the organization and out.
 This is regardless of if the DLP rule is affecting the user which is attempting to upload the file.
 File submission is a highly used function within Google Classroom for assignments and is something to be aware of before testing DLP rules on your domain.
-There is a feature request post to correct this behavior that can be found here on Google’s Cloud Connect Community Feature Ideas board.
+There is a feature request post to correct this behavior that can be found here.

 For some, this limitation is too much.
 They see the need for DLP, but don’t want to hinder classroom teachers and others that are accustomed to using Google Forms to collect data from their users.
 When trying to consider which is more critical, it can be an impossible situation.
 But there is another option.
 There are third party DLP companies which work with Google and which don’t find themselves with the same Google Form limitation.
 Amplified IT partners with SysCloud and feels that their near real time Google Drive scans designed to programmatically revoke sharing for files stored in Google Drive which match defined fills the need for those schools which are torn between form uploads and DLP settings.